ABQFilmTour/abqfilmtour.github.io/README.md

 <br/>

 ### Test accounts
-The minimum required Android API is 21.
+- The minimum required Android API is 21.
 It has been successfully tested on Android emulators and devices running API 22, 23, 26, 27 and 28.
-There are no known compatibility issues. <br />
+There are no known compatibility issues.
-Location services are restricted to function only within Albuquerque city limits. <br />
+- Location services are restricted to function only within Albuquerque city limits.
-The app runs in English and Spanish, however data retrieved from IMDb resources are only offered in English. <br />
+- The app runs in English and Spanish, however data retrieved from IMDb resources are only offered in English.
-The app is configured to only run in portrait orientation. <br />

 ### Accessibility
 ABQ Film Tour was built with accessibility in mind.
 All images and buttons have content descriptions in English and Spanish for compatibility with screen readers.
 The app has been successfully tested with Android's TalkBack and Select to Speak screen readers.
 The Google Maps directions feature can further assist the visually impaired to navigate to a specific location.